NagarjunaKocharla/5130f2022/Kocharla_Nagarjuna_IWS1_Project_Folder/README.md

 # This README file contains the following

 1. improvements made between project submission on Dec 02 and Project Show and Tell on Dec 06.
-2. steps to run code,
+2. steps to run code.
 3. distribution of workload.